 To overcome the difficulties our plan is to pull two rounds of trumps and cash all the Spades and Diamonds.
 If one of the opponents uses his outstanding winning trump on a winning Diamond then he will have an awkward lead.
 If no one ruffs we will exit with the boss trump.
-(Also known as Throw The Bums On Lead).
+(Also known as stick 'em on lead).

-So, in detail, we win the opening Spade lead and cash the $\checkmark$ A and $\checkmark$ K, relieved that trumps break 3-2.
+So, in detail, we win the opening Spade lead and cash the \P A and \P K, relieved that trumps break 3-2.
 Next, we strip the two top Spades and start on the Diamonds.
 No one ruffs our master Diamonds so after four rounds of the suit we exit with a trump and put an opponent (which opponent doesn't matter) on lead.

-As it happens, West signals with the ♣10 and when East takes his winning trump, he plays a Club.
+As it happens, West signals with the \$10 and when East takes his winning trump, he plays a Club.
 We lose just two Clubs, and make our contract.
-East might have led a Spade instead of opening up Clubs (a fatal ruff-and-discard, known also as a ruff-and-sluff) but then we'd
+East might have led a Spade instead of opening up Clubs (a fatal ruff-and-discard) but then we'd pitch a Club from one hand and ruff in the other.
+Again, we'd only lose two Clubs.

 In a suit contract one of the losing options that the defenders have is to offer us a ruff-and-discard (also known in the USA as a "ruff-and-sluff").
 This is a lead of a suit into a double void, allowing declarer to trump in one hand and discard a loser from the other.
-Good news for declarer, generally very bad news for the defense.
+Good news for declarer, generally very bad news for the defence.